cssr-tools/ML_near_well/README.md

   injection rate, still need to be adjusted to a full 360° well.

 # Reproduce results
-To reproduce the paper results and figures, run these commands:
+To reproduce the paper results and figures, run these commands (requires that ``python3.8`` is an available command):
 ```
 cd examples
 bash run.bash